Applied-Machine-Learning-2022/AWS-DeepRacer-jcar-uark/README.md

     if (steps % 20) == 0 and progress/100 > (steps/TOTAL_STEPS):
         reward += progress - (steps/TOTAL_STEPS)*100
 ```

+Essentially, the "TOTAL_STEPS" variable is calculated using 15 steps per second * 18 seconds.
+18 is an arbitrary value that we decided on based on the performance of the model using a default reward function.
+Since the agent performs 15 steps per second, it should complete 270 steps in 18 seconds.
+If the agent has made more progress around the track than it would have if it was driving at a constant 18 second pace, the agent is rewarded.
+This reward is calculated based on how much further ahead it is than it would've been if driving at an 18 second pace.
+We check every 20 steps.

 ## Reward Graph
 The reward graph shows the model's progress as it trains.
 It is a line grpah with three lines: Average reward (training), Average percentage completion (training), and Average percentage completion (evaluating).
 The final reward graph is shown below.